latest progress on the greenway

 BGI is committed to the ambitious vision for 26+ mile Brooklyn Waterfront Greenway — an uninterrupted path of multi-use trails and linear parks tracing the Brooklyn waterfront from Greenpoint to East New York.
 We want to celebrate all the recent progress that’s been made on the Greenway – upgrades to the existing 20 miles, and the completion of new sections!
-Over the next few months, we’ll travel along the Greenway and share updates about what’s been done and what’s coming next.

 In terms of time, it’s one of the longest start-to-finish segments in the Brooklyn Waterfront Greenway.
 It certainly wasn’t meant to take this long!
 The city DOT originally sought to complete this as far back as 2010, with a plan to convert Flushing Avenue into a one-way, one-lane street for car and truck traffic (with two lanes of parking), and creating a two-way bike path separated from traffic with a median.

 This plan was met with concern from local business and the community board, and the city came back with a two-phase approach:

 – Short-term: the DOT would add painted bike lanes on each side of Flushing Avenue between Navy Street and Washington Avenue, and a two-way bike path with concrete barrier protection from Washington Avenue to Kent Avenue.
 This was completed in the summer of 2010.